julianchurchill/tinyrpg/README.md

 Backlog
 =======

-* ??
-WorldView canvas size for emulator seems to be 480x800 which is _full_ screen!
-This can't be can it?
-It makes the terrain look off center.
-It is center horizontally ok, but vertically it looks way off.

 * [FEATURE] User location is shown in view
 * [FEATURE] User can move around world with 8-way compass for navigation, big enough to be usable, small enough to not obscure view.
 User is bounded by edges of the world.
 * [FEATURE] New Terrain type Rock as unpassable/unnavigable